By Avril Broadley

-I used a bell pepper, a handful of kale, 6 radishes, a stick of celery and a handful of flat leaf parsley.
-For texture I added (at the last minute so they remained crunchy) a few nuts and the rest of the seeds I’d toasted for breakfast.
+I used bell pepper, a handful of kale, 6 radishes, a stick of celery and a handful of flat-leaf parsley.
+For texture, I added (at the last minute so they remained crunchy) a few nuts and the rest of the seeds I’d toasted for breakfast.

 Mid-afternoon a small banana.